 - After deciding on a hard drive destruction provider, our partner companies can come to you to pick up materials and devices for your convenience.
-However, you can ship them to the secure shredding facility as well.
+There’s also the option to ship the hard drives directly to a shredding provider.

 - Once your hard drives and media are collected, they’re destroyed using industrial shredders.
-In addition, all locations are compliant with EPA and state hazardous waste laws and regulations.
+In addition, all of our locations are compliant with EPA and state hazardous waste laws and regulations.

 - Once the hard drive destruction process is complete, your provider will send you a certificate of destruction.
 This details the chain of custody for materials during destruction as well as where, when, and who did the shredding.
 Also, a certificate of destruction guarantees the use of best practices and compliance with HIPAA and FACTA.

 Hard drive destruction services are one of the most secure ways to safeguard critical digital documents at a reasonable cost.

 Shred Nations partners with a nationwide network of hard drive destruction and shredding providers.
-Additionally, we help connect businesses and individuals providers who can handle their project size, budget, and schedule.
+We help connect businesses and individuals providers who can handle their project size, budget, and schedule.

-To request a quote, fill out the form on your left, give us a call at (800) 747-3365, or contact us directly using our live chat to get free hard drive destruction quotes from providers near your home or business.
+To request a quote, fill out the form on the page, give us a call at (800) 747-3365, or contact us directly using our live chat to get free hard drive destruction quotes from providers near your home or business.